emtneutrino/races/README.md

 To spawn a car, type `/races car elegy2` to spawn an 'elegy2' car.
 If you do not indicate a car name, the default is 'adder'.

+Type `/races panel` to show the command button panel.
+All /races commands have a corresponding button and field if needed.
+To close the panel, type 'Escape' or click the 'Close' button at the bottom.

 Leaving a race or finishing it does not clear its waypoints.
 If you like the race, you can save the waypoints to your private list by typing `/races save nicerace`.

 Multiple races can be registered and started simultaneously by different players.